cloudnative-pg/cloudnative-pg/docs/src/backup_volumesnapshot.md

 # Backup on volume snapshots

 !!!
 Warning
-    The initial release of volume snapshots (version 1.21.0) only supported cold backups, which required fencing of the instance.
-This limitation has been waived starting with version 1.21.1.
-Given the minimal impact of the change on the code, maintainers have decided to backport this feature immediately instead of waiting for version 1.22.0 to be out, and make online backups the default behavior on volume snapshots too.
-If you are planning to rely instead on cold backups, make sure you follow the instructions below.

-!!!
-Warning
     As noted in the [backup document](backup.md), a cold snapshot explicitly set to target the primary will result in the primary being fenced for the duration of the backup, rendering the cluster read-only during that